SIDN/pqc-resolver-powerdns/README.md

 # PowerDNS recursive resolver with support for PQC algorithms

 This repository contains the scripts to build PowerDNS Recursor server with for support quantum-safe algorithm.
+More information can be found in [our blog post](https://www.sidnlabs.nl/en/news-and-blogs/set-up-your-own-pqc-testbed-for-dnssec-with-the-patad-open-source-software).

 Currently, we supported both Falcon512, SQIsign1 and Mayo2.